backplane-cloud/.github/profile/README.md

 #  Backplane API

 Project Backplane is an open-source Cloud Abstraction API for simplifying multi-cloud integration for organisations.
-It has been open-sourced by Backplante Software Ltd, a UK-based software development company building cloud tooling to simplifying multi-cloud integration.
+It has been open-sourced by Backplane Software Ltd, a UK-based software development company building cloud tooling to simplifying multi-cloud integration.

 > [!NOTE]
 > Backplane is currently looking for Beta Testers To find out more visit [Backplane Beta Program](https://backplane.dev/docs/beta/)